Agave macroacantha Zucc.

 Agave besseriana, Agave flavescens var. macroacantha, Agave integrifolia, Agave linearis, Agave oligophylla, Agave pugioniformis, Agave subfalcata

-Agave macroacantha is a very distinctive small to medium-sized Agave with leaf rosette that can be basal or can grow on a very short stem.
-Leaves are succulent, grayish green and up to 1.8 feet (55 cm) long, ending in sharp black spines that are up to 1.2 inches (3 cm) long at the tips.
-Flowers are small, grey and red, growing in bunches on sturdy stems of up to 10 feet (3 m) in height.
+Agave macroacantha is a succulent that forms dense clumps of rosettes that can be basal or can grow on a very short stem.
+Leaves are fleshy, grayish-green, and up to 1.8 feet (55 cm) long.
+They have small dark brown teeth and an almost black, up to 1.2 inches (3 cm) long terminal spine.
+Flowers are small, grey and red, and appear in clusters on sturdy, up to 10 feet (3 m) tall stem.

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

-In general, Agave do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot… – See more at: How to Grow and Care for Agave.
+In general, Agaves do not need to be repotted every year.
+Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
+See more at How to Grow and Care for Agave.

 Naturally occurring in Oaxaca and also near the town of Tehuacan in the State of Puebla, Mexico.